 What Is an Inheritance Cash Advance?

 An inheritance cash advance offers you early access to money you will receive from your inheritance without waiting for the estate to close.
-Receiving an advance carries none of the risks of a loan because it has no interest fees or personal liability.
-You essentially borrow part of what you’ll be paid from the estate, and you can do so without approval based on a credit score.
+An advance carries none of the risks of a loan because it has no interest fees, collateral personal liability.
+You are advanced a portion of what you’ll eventually be paid from the estate, and approval is never based on a credit score.

 It can take up to two years for an estate to get settled in the courts.
 During that time, you may experience further delays based on the estate’s size and the closing’s complexity.